-Short-term memory is the holding amounts of information in an active, readily available state for a short period of time.
+Short-term memory refers to holding amounts of information in an active, readily-available state for a short period of time.

 1) Explicit Memory

-Explicit Memory is when you consciously memorize something, such as phone numbers, or your personal social security number.
+Explicit Memory is when you consciously memorize something, such as your new home address and zip code, or your personal social security number.

-- Autobiographical memory – refers to knowledge about events and personal experiences from the individual’s life.
+- Autobiographical memory: refers to knowledge about events and personal experiences from a person’s own life.
 While similar to episodic memory, autobiographical memory only pertains to the individual events.

 2) Implicit Memory

-Implicit memory is an unconscious store of memory that can affect thoughts and behaviors even though the event of the memory is not remembered.
+Implicit memory is an unconscious form of memory that can affect thoughts and behaviors even when the specific details of that memory are not consciously (“explicitly”) remembered.

 Implicit memory includes:

-- Emotional memory – memories that evoke a strong emotional response, can have both declarative and procedural processes.
+- Emotional memory: memories that evoke a strong emotional response can have both declarative and procedural aspects.

-- Frontal Lobe – The frontal lobe is a very important coordinator of information, and thus important in working memory.
-The frontal lobe is also important for remembering what we need to do in in the future, select relevant memories for a given occasion, and coordinating various types of information into a memory trace.
+- The Frontal Lobe: The frontal lobe is a very important coordinator of information, and thus important in working memory.
+The frontal lobe is also important for remembering what we need to do in the future, select relevant memories for a given occasion, and coordinating various types of information into a memory trace.

-- Temporal Lobe – The temporal lobe is the most associated with memory.
-Home of the hippocampus, the temporal lobe is associated with autobiographical memory and recognition memory.
+- The Temporal Lobe: The temporal lobe is the most associated with memory.
+Home of the hippocampus, the temporal lobe is associated with most forms of memory, including autobiographical memory and recognition memory.

-- Parietal Lobe – The parietal lobe helps us direct our attention to the task at hand, and assists with verbal short-term memory.
+- The Parietal Lobe: The parietal lobe helps us direct our attention to the task at hand, and is believed to assist with verbal short-term memory.

 Other Parts of the Brain Involved in Memory

-- Hippocampus (spatial and recognition memory) – The hippocampus is usually the first part of the brain that would be damaged in Alzheimer’s disease [R].
-The hippocampus also plays a big role in the transfer of short-term to long-term memory [R].
+- Hippocampus (spatial and recognition memory): The hippocampus is usually the first part of the brain that suffers from damage over the course of Alzheimer’s disease .
+The hippocampus also plays a big role in the transfer of short-term to long-term memory .